This Music Will Completely Change How You Run

 However, some styles of music are BPM-bound.
 For example, drum and bass ranges from 145-180 BPM and is rarely composed slower than that.
 Likewise, hip-hop which is music composed between 70-115 BPM.
-With this in mind, musicians ensure the preservation of core elements like chord progression, lyrics, etc., while simultaneously varying other elements such percussion, bass lines, etc., to fit the precise BPM context of the runner’s cadence.
+With this in mind, musicians ensure the preservation of core elements like chord progression, lyrics, etc., while simultaneously varying other elements such as percussion, bass lines, etc., to fit the precise BPM context of the runner’s cadence.

-We have been working with artists like Clean Bandit, Outkast, Imagine Dragons and many more, to develop this.
-Some of these artists have remixed their existing static tracks while others have created original adaptive tracks (songs exclusive to Weav) with our Weav Mixer (more on this to follow!).
+We have been working with artists like Clean Bandit, Outkast, Imagine Dragons and many more to develop this.
+Some of these artists have remixed their existing static tracks while others have created original adaptive tracks (songs exclusive to Weav) with our Weav Mixer (more on this to follow).

 Combining adaptivity with movement